If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Are you a bad enough dude to rescue this article?

 The Elder Scrolls: Arena is the first entry in the Elder Scrolls series.
-It was initially a gladiator game that was transformed into an RPG over time.
+It was initially a gladiator game where the player would use several characters to fight in battles that was transformed into a CRPG over time as playtesters found the added sidequests more fun than the gladiatorial battles.

 Sub-Page